fastlmm/bed-reader/README.md

 List the first 5 individual (sample) ids, the first 5 SNP (variant) ids, and every unique chromosome.
-Then, read every value in chromosome 5.
+Then, read every genomic value in chromosome 5.

 ```python
 >>> with open_bed(file_name2) as bed3: